Gunfire erupts at Kabul University as police surround campus

-KABUL, Afghanistan (AP) — Gunfire erupted at Kabul University in the Afghan capital early Monday and police have surrounded the sprawling campus, authorities said.
+KABUL, Afghanistan (AP) — Gunfire erupted at Kabul University in the Afghan capital early Monday and police have surrounded the sprawling campus reportedly hosting a joint Afghan-Iranian bookfair, authorities said.

 Afghan media reported a book exhibition was being held at the university and attended by a number of dignitaries at the time of the shooting.